 The State Indicators data tool provides data to assess trends in S&E-related activities by state.
 Data are graphically displayed in detailed tables, U.S. maps that code states into quartiles, and histograms that show how state values are distributed.
 Users also have access to long-term trend data for each indicator and to metadata.

-While the Indicators reports and data tool are designed for the web, the complete content of Indicators is available for download.
+Although the Indicators reports and data tool are designed for the Web, the complete content of Indicators is available for download.
 Each report is downloadable as a PDF, and tables and source data for each figure are available in spreadsheet format.
 Figures are also available in presentation-style image files.